bgauduch/terraform-azure-demo/demo-terraform-101/step2-inputs/readme.md

-# Variables
+# Inputs variables
-Working with variables in a Terraform project.
+Working with variables as configuration inputs in a Terraform project.

 ## Resources
 - Documentation: